Mindware-Lab/Ashton-Smith-Gaffiero-Interventions/MRC_Grant/HRP_Transfer_Lab_Computational_AI_Technical_Appendix.md

 Its core value lies in the fact that the same computational and translational infrastructure can be reused across clinical and health-related domains in which maladaptive cognitive-affective processes influence behaviour, functioning or treatment engagement.
 The reusable components include:

 * evidence and dataset registries;
-* provenance and transportability-weighted prior systems;
+* source traceability systems and transportability-weighted prior systems;
 * modular cognitive and psychometric model layers;
 * synthetic-participant and synthetic-experiment engines;
 * parameter-recovery and model-recovery tools;